tarsmachine/tarsmachine.github.io/index.md

 These insights inspired me to build a niche social network of digital memories on top of my current followers.

-Why building a search engine to serve the discovery needs first?
+So, why building a search engine to serve the personal discovery needs first?
 Because a social app without the OCR, Computer Vision features in the search engine, it will take a user 100x more time to discover and extract the right part of the information in screenshots.
 Without the discovery features, It's also hard to reduce the friction of social discovery at scale.

 Therefore, to create the initial product momentum, I start from screenshots discovery, then will expand to other file formats I mentioned above in the future.